August 12: Today in Royal History

 Full name: Franziska Josepha Louise Augusta Marie Christina Helena

-Marie Louise was the daughter of Princess Helena, third daughter of Queen Victoria, and Prince Christian of Schleswig-Holstein.
+Marie Louise was the daughter of Princess Helena, the third daughter of Queen Victoria, and Prince Christian of Schleswig-Holstein.
 In 1890, Marie Louise married Prince Aribert of Anhalt.
 However, the marriage was unsuccessful.
 In 1900, the marriage was dissolved by Marie Louise’s father-in-law, at her husband’s insistence.
-It has been speculated that the marriage was never consummated, and implied that Aribert was homosexual, and had been caught in a delicate situation by either his wife or his father.
+It has been speculated that the marriage was never consummated and implied that Aribert was homosexual, and had been caught in a delicate situation by either his wife or his father.
 In her memoirs, Marie Louise states that even though her marriage was annulled, she maintained the vows she had made at her wedding, and would never remarry.

 Unofficial Royalty: Princess Marie Louise of Schleswig-Holstein